Camp Lejeune Relocation Information

 Simply living on base doesn’t guarantee that you’ll be positioned close to work.
 It’s best to learn where you’ll report for duty, then explore the on-base communities afterward to choose the location that’s best for you.

-Image by Atlantic Marine Corps Communities
+Image from Atlantic Marine Corps Communities

 - Atlantic Marine Corps Communities: (888) 690-4304